 ICE Futures Europe lists futures and options contracts for EU allowances, EU aviation allowances, and Certified Emissions Reductions.
 Since launching in 2005, contracts accounting for more than 50 billion tons of carbon emissions have traded on the ICE platform.

 The State of California passed a law in 2006 to reduce greenhouse gas emissions to 1990 levels by 2020.
 The program, which covers large industrial emitters as well as electricity generators and importers, kicked off in 2013 and expanded to include transportation fuels in 2015.
 In 2014, the Canadian province of Quebec linked its carbon cap and trade program to California’s.

-ICE Futures US lists futures and options contracts based on the California Carbon Allowances that form the basis of California’s cap and trade program.
-Since launching in August of 2011 ICE has traded contracts accounting for 938 million tons of emissions related to California’s program.
+ICE Futures U.S. lists futures and options contracts based on the California Carbon Allowances that form the basis of California’s cap and trade program.
+Since launching in August of 2011 and through the end of 2016, ICE has traded contracts accounting for 1.17 billion tons of emissions related to California’s program.